 If your workplace is closed due to a coronavirus outbreak, then your hirer will instigate their business continuity plans – these plans will vary by client but may involve staff being able to work from home.
 Speak to your line manager to find out what your local arrangements are.

 If you are able to work from home, then you would be paid for any hours that you worked.
 If you are unable to work whilst your workplace is closed, then you will not be paid.

 What should I do if I am I’m more vulnerable to the coronavirus?

 If you are classed as being in a vulnerable group you are strongly advised to follow

 .
 If you are not already doing so you should speak to your line manager to determine whether it is possible to work from home.
-If it is not possible to work from home then you may be able to claim SSP or Universal Credit.

 The situation is changing rapidly and Unitemps will continue to monitor government policy and legislation with regards to this and will make any changes to these FAQs, as well as to our policies and processes, as required.